Workflows are custom, multi-step processes that send users personalized messages based on their interactions with your

-To view and create workflows, navigate to Workflows > Workflows.
+To view and create workflows, navigate to Messaging > Workflows.

 This screen lists all the workflows in the current project.

 To view the campaigns associated with any workflow, twirl down the Campaigns indicator.
 Clicking a campaign will open it in context of the workflow send node that uses it.

 - Alternatively, hover over the workflow and click the View Campaigns within Workflow link that appears.
 This brings up the list of the workflow's campaigns in an interface that shows details such as unique clicks, unique opens, etc.